-- b) Antenna replacement for licensed service transmitters. - i) Antenna changes may be made without an authorization request, if adherence to the grant conditions for RFx compliance and applicable maximum ERP/EIRP rules is observed.
-Otherwise, an equipment authorization application is required. - ii) An integral antenna requirement (e.g. GMRS, FRS transmitters, etc.) means that the antenna is not user replaceable, or is not removable.
+- B. Antenna replacement for licensed service transmitters. - 1) Antenna changes may be made without an authorization request, if adherence to the grant conditions for RF exposure compliance and applicable maximum ERP/EIRP rules are observed.
+Otherwise, an equipment authorization application is required. - 2) An integral antenna requirement (e.g., GMRS, FRS transmitters, etc.) means that the antenna is not user replaceable, or is not removable.